View price cycles

 Using a price tracker before you leave is more reliable than guessing the day.

 The weekly price cycle is driven by retailer pricing strategy, not wholesale cost changes.
-When one major brand raises prices on a Thursday or Friday, others follow within hours.
-Over the weekend, competition gradually drives prices back down as stations undercut each other.
-By Tuesday or Wednesday, most stations in a competitive area have restored their lowest margins.
+When one major brand raises prices, others may follow.
+Over the following days, competition can gradually drive prices down again as stations compete for volume.

-Adelaide: Longer cycles of 2-6 weeks make the day-of-week effect less important.
-Track the cycle to find the bottom rather than relying on a specific day.
+Adelaide: Longer cycles of 2-6 weeks make the day-of-week effect less reliable.
+Track the trend rather than relying on a specific day.

 Perth: Prices are set daily by the government FuelWatch program for the following day.
 Check tomorrow's prices — they are published each afternoon at 2:30pm WST.

-During a price spike, even a Tuesday fill-up is expensive.
-The cycle position is more important than the day of the week.
-The ideal strategy combines both: fill up on a Tuesday or Wednesday that falls during the bottom half of the cycle.
-Use the FuelRadar price cycle page to see exactly where your city is in the cycle right now.
+During a price spike, even a Tuesday fill-up can be expensive.
+The current cycle position is more important than the day of the week.
+Use the FuelRadar price cycle page to see where your city is in the cycle before deciding whether to fill now or wait.

 Check where your city is in the cycle.